jccriado/matchingtools/doc/transformations.rst

 of the equations of motion of the light particles.
 All of them consist of the subsitution of operators or parts of them by sums of other operators.
-The operations described in this section applied to effective lagrangians or to any other kind of operators sum.
+The operations described in this section applied to effective Lagrangians or to any other kind of operators sum.

-The first step to simplify an effective lagrangian is to collect and multiply numeric coefficients and constant tensors that appear several times inside the same operator.
+The first step to simplify an effective Lagrangian is to collect and multiply numeric coefficients and constant tensors that appear several times inside the same operator.
 To do this, use::

-  simplified_lag_1 = collect_numbers_and_symbols(effective_lagrangian)
+  simplified_lag_1 = group_op_sum(effective_lagrangian)

 Then we can define a set of rules as a list of pairs ``(pattern, replacement)`` where ``pattern`` is an operator